devuri/membership-lock/readme.md

 ## Installation

-This section describes how to install the plugin and get it working.

 1. Upload Membership Lock to the /wp-content/plugins/ directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.

 ## Frequently Asked Questions

 Will this work with custom Post Types

 Yes, Membership Lock down will lock all post types, posts and pages, only website members will be able to view.